-Canadian Electrical Code Part I and Drawings
+Canadian Electrical Code Part I and Drawings 4 credits, 60 hours

 Students will cover Part I of the Canadian Electrical Code which will differentiate and emphasize the importance of the code in the Electrical Industry.
 A greater understanding of the Alberta apprenticeship program is also acquired.
 Identification of symbols and interpretation of blue print reading, diagram and schematic drawings are emphasized. and diagrams.